Branching Definition — What Is a Branch?

 And as codebases, projects, and teams grow, so do potential issues around code branching.
 When thousands of developers are all working on the same code, it can be next to impossible to track everything.

 Not using version control yet?
-Get started for free.
+Get superior branching and merging free.

 What Your Branch Management Strategy Needs